Plugins Overview

 What are Plugins?

-Plugins extend Chantal to support different repository types like RPM, DEB/APT, PyPI, etc. Each repository type requires two types of plugins:
+Plugins extend Chantal to support different repository types: RPM, DEB/APT, Helm, and Alpine APK.
+Each repository type requires two types of plugins:

 1. Sync Plugin - Downloads and stores packages from upstream